matthewberzinskas/responsive-navbar/README.md

 # responsive-navbar
-Responsive horizontal navbar using HTML/CSS, and JavasScript
+Responsive horizontal navbar using HTML and Bootstrap 5.